bkonkle/mission-ctrl/README.md

 # ship-yard

-A multithreaded build and execution environment for React/Redux apps
+A multi-process build and execution environment for React/Redux apps

 ## Plan